 Most important features

-The content analysis contains two tabs.
+The content analysis consists of two parts.
 The first is the readability analysis, which includes several readability checks:

 - sentence length